-In this blog post, you will learn the five pillars of building trust in your virtual team that will help increase productivity, efficiency, and happiness!
+In this article, you will learn the five pillars of building trust in your virtual team that will help increase productivity, efficiency, and happiness!

 Sharing information openly with the team is crucial in working together as an effective and efficient unit.
-Company plan, work schedules, project progress, task status should be available to all members at any time to work more effectively.
+Company plans, work schedules, project progress, and task status should be available to all members at any time to work more effectively.

 When you work in a remote office, it is crucial to maintain frequent communication with your team members.
 It’s easy for employees who don’t have as many opportunities to chat on the job to get disengaged or burned out from time spent working remotely.
 This can happen if they feel like their input doesn't matter and that there isn't enough feedback about how well they're doing at what they do best.